 Well, there are 2 primary directions you can go in your actuarial career.
-You’ll either become a life and health insurance actuary, in which case you’d take exams administered by the Society of Actuaries (SOA).
-The alternative is to become a property and casualty insurance actuary and in that case you’d likely write exams offered by the Casualty Actuarial Society (CAS).
+You’ll either become a life and health insurance actuary, in which case you’ll take exams administered by the Society of Actuaries (SOA).
+The alternative is to become a property and casualty insurance actuary and in that case you’ll take exams offered by the Casualty Actuarial Society (CAS).

 Update: It is possible to become a property and casualty actuary through the Society of Actuaries, but that option is fairly new and very few people do it.